Eboreg/chordist/README.md

 `print_lyrics()` also accepts an iterable of string iterables, in which case the outer iterables will be treated as separate verses and separated by blank rows.

 Some more examples in `abstract_instrument.py`.

+## Bugs/caveats

+Not yet able to render the high G string on a 5-string banjo in any useful way.